Associate Professor & Graduate Concentration Coordinator, Building Systems concentration

 Ludmilla has managed the planning of major capital projects including Harold Alfond Hall/ ISOM Addition, the Integrated Science Building, the Berkshire Dining Commons Renovation, the Southwest Residential Area Concourse, the Comprehensive Academic and Classroom Facilities Plan and the Library Master Plan.

 Passionate about campus sustainability, Ludmilla often lectures on the topic and helped author the first UMass Amherst Sustainability Plan.
 Prior to coming to UMass she worked for design firms in New York City most notably for John M.Y.
 Lee/ Michael Timchula Associates, managing the design and construction of the Curtis/Balkan Factory in Sofia, Bulgaria, and as a member of the team that designed the Shenzhen City Center Urban Design and City Hall, Shenzhen, China.

 Ludmilla has a Bachelor of Arts in Architecture and European Cultural Studies from Princeton University and a Masters of Architecture from Columbia University.
 She is Chair of the USGBC MA Chapter Western MA Committee and Secretary of the Western MA AIA.

-Alexander Stepanov is a Geographical Information System (GIS) Analyst in the Campus Planning Division at UMass Amherst.
+Alexander Stepanov, PhD is a GIS Architect in A&F Administrative Systems and an Adjunct Faculty with the Department of Environmental Conservation at the University of Massachusetts, Amherst.
 He is involved in establishing the Enterprise GIS for the Division, which includes maintaining the ArcGIS Server and SDE, as well as developing new workflows for integration and maintaining CAD/GIS/AEC data in the Division.
 Alexander has a MS in Regional Planning and a PhD in Operations Research from UMass.
 Integration of Operations Research methods and GIS for decision making support are areas of Alexander’s interests.